floybix/floybix.github.io/_posts/2014-09-26-temporal-pooling-mechanism.md

 labelled input data with standard classification metrics.
 Given a candidate cell:

-* ''Sensitivity'' is the fraction of elephant observations on which the cell was (correctly) active.
+* **Sensitivity** is the fraction of elephant observations on which the cell was (correctly) active.

-* ''Specificity'' is the fraction of non-elephant observations on which the cell was (correctly) inactive.
+* **Specificity** is the fraction of non-elephant observations on which the cell was (correctly) inactive.

-* ''Precision'' is the fraction of the cell's activations on which an elephant was in fact being observed.
+* **Precision** is the fraction of the cell's activations on which an elephant was in fact being observed.

 I have attempted to implement a mechanism for temporal pooling.
-For now, the implementation does not cover the full sensori-motor scheme, (Layer 3 not Layer 4) so the experiments I describe here use only sensory inputs.
+For now, the implementation does not cover the full sensori-motor scheme (only Layer 3 not Layer 4), so the experiments I describe here use only sensory inputs.

 ## Mechanism